 The co-op bookstore for avid readers

-Book Cover for: 52 Ways to Reconcile: How to Walk with Indigenous People on the Path to Healing, David Alexander Robertson
+Book Cover for: 52 Ways to Reconcile: How to Walk with Indigenous Peoples on the Path to Healing, David A. Robertson

 From bestselling author of the Misewa Saga series David A. Robertson, this is the essential guide for all Canadians to understand how small and attainable acts towards reconciliation can make an enormous difference in our collective efforts to build a reconciled country.